 For additional ideas on how to eat for stress relief, click here to receive a free Stress Busting Recipe booklet.

 Other considerations.
 In addition to practicing a healthy diet, therapeutic doses of the right supplements can be reasonable additions to help target stress, particularly when accessing the right nutrients in food becomes too difficult.
-L-Theanine, panax ginseng, and green tea extract are all herbs that can support stress relief.Omega-3 fatty acids, magnesium, and vitamin B complex also can help support stress relief.
+Supplements containing the herbs L-Theanine, panax ginseng, and green tea extract can support stress relief.Omega-3 fatty acids, magnesium, and vitamin B complex also can help support stress relief.
 While supplements within a specific dose are considered generally safe for many individuals, consult your health care provider before beginning any supplementation regimen.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.